 \end{nit}

 Basic intuition suggests that the mappings $\pfc_{t,x,F}^{ y,v}(u,\cdot)$ must be increasing, \footnote{{}An agent who consumes at least as much as another agent during the present period will consume at least as much during the next period as well, if both agents experience the same shock in their employment status.} and we shall seek equilibria in which these mappings are also continuous.
-Consequently, all functions $\pfc_{t,x,F}^{ y,v}(u,\cdot)$ have inverses given~by {\abovedisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayshortskip=3pt plus 1.5pt minus 1.5pt } The postulated features of $\pfc_{t,x,\csd}^{ y,v}(u,\cdot)$ guarantee that $c\le\hat\TT_{t,x,F}^{ y,v}(u,\a)$ and $\pfc_{t,x,F}^{ y,v}(u,c)\le \a$ are equivalent relations.
-Intuitively, the state transition mappings $\pfc_{t,x,F}^{ y,v}(\cdot,\cdot)$ govern the transport of the population from period $t$ to $t+1$ and the next proposition makes this feature precise.
+Consequently, all functions $\pfc_{t,x,F}^{ y,v}(u,\cdot)$ have inverses given~by {\abovedisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayshortskip=3pt plus 1.5pt minus 1.5pt } The postulated features of $\pfc_{t,x,\csd}^{ y,v}(u,\cdot)$ guarantee that {\abovedisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayshortskip=3pt plus 1.5pt minus 1.5pt

+} are equivalent relations.
+Intuitively, the state transition assignments $\pfc_{t,x,F}^{ y,v}(\cdot,\cdot)$ govern the transport of the population from period $t$ to $t+1$ and the next proposition makes this feature precise.

-\begin{nit}{Proposition} The transport mappings $\T_{t,x}^y\colon\DB^\EEE\mapsto\DB^\EEE$ obtain from the state transition mappings introduced above according to the rule {\abovedisplayskip=8pt plus 2pt minus 2pt\belowdisplayskip=8pt plus 2pt minus 2pt\belowdisplayshortskip=3pt plus 1.5pt minus 1.5pt } for all $t<T$ and all $x,y\in\XXX$. \end{nit}
+\begin{nit}{Proposition} The transport mappings $\T_{t,x}^y\colon\DB^\EEE\mapsto\DB^\EEE$ obtain from the state transition assignments introduced above according to the rule {\abovedisplayskip=8pt plus 2pt minus 2pt\belowdisplayskip=8pt plus 2pt minus 2pt\belowdisplayshortskip=3pt plus 1.5pt minus 1.5pt } for all $t<T$ and all $x,y\in\XXX$. \end{nit}